Fidget Spinner Giveaway (win a free fidget spinner!)

 Although there are tons of variety in the low and mid range spinner market, once you get into the high end world, the designs get even more unique and expressive.
 You will find more rare and creative spinners that might challenge your idea of what a fidget spinner is supposed to look like.

 High end spinners are a bit more personalized which many enthusiasts take much pride in.
 They are usually made of exotic materials and have highly customized, original designs.

 Also known as simply bar spinners, this design consists of a single bar with a at least one bearing in the central core often with a bearing on each end.
 The advantage to this design is portability, since they are relatively tiny compared to your typical tri bar design.
 Their simple and understated design tucks away easily in any small pocket or bag, making them a big hit in the EDC community.
 Not to mention they have a unique look that stands out from the rest.
 Don’t let their size fool you, some of these little guys have been clocked at over five-minute spin times!

 This is the most common design and is often referred to as a tri fidget spinner.
 It has three bars, and resembles a three-leaf clover.
 They contain at least one bearing in its core, and usually one seated at the end of each bar.
 There are however many tri bar designs that look more like a propeller or ninja star that only contain one central bearing, such as the Rotablade Tri-Stubby.
 Typically made of plastic, tri-spinners come in every variety: metal, wood and even leather!

-With the success of the tri bar design, it was only a matter of time before some one created a quad bar spinner.
+With the success of the tri bar design, it was only a matter of time before some one created a quad bar fidget spinner.
 These can look anything like a tri spinner with an extra bar, to more sophisticated designs that resemble a windmill.
-The tri bar design also adds extra stability so you can expect smoother spins with a quad bar spinner.
+The tri bar design also adds extra stability so you can expect smoother spins with a quad fidget spinner.